k-donn/plasmoid-wunderground/README.md

 Portions of [CompactRepresentation](./plasmoid/contents/ui/CompactRepresentation.qml) and [IconAndTextItem](./plasmoid/contents/ui/IconAndTextItem.qml) are from `org.kde.plasma.weather`.

+The text coloring utilities are thanks to @Gojir4 on the QML forum.

 ### Known Problems

 Text coloring for dark/transparent themes is currently buggy in Plasma 6.
 The first time a widget loads the text may not be colored correctly.